dfsp-spirit/system_config/README.md

 ## About

 These are my personal config files to setup my environment in the bash shell under Linux and MacOS.
-They include the setup for neuroimaging software like FreeSurfer, FSL, and PALM.
+Whenever I use or install a new machine, or get a user account on some new server, I grab this from here.
+They include the setup for neuroimaging software like FreeSurfer and FSL.
 This setup doesn't do any magic:

 * configure the shell prompt to `user@host: workdir`
 * add stuff the the `$PATH` environment variable, including general stuff like `~/bin/` but also my neuroimaging software installations (it won't hurt if you don't have them, it checks for them first).